jongmin1217/ComposeRatingBar/README.md

 ### Installation
-To use StepSlider in your Android project, follow these steps:
+To use RatingBar in your Android project, follow these steps:

 1. Add the JitPack repository to your root build.gradle at the end of repositories: